abdnh/anki-copycat-importer/README.md

 ![AnkiPro Importer](images/ankipro.png)

-The add-on works by downloading your decks from the AnkiPro site, so it needs your email and password.
-Go to _Tools > Copycat Importer > Import from AnkiPro_ and enter your account details.
+The add-on works by downloading your decks from the AnkiPro site.
+Go to _Tools > Copycat Importer > Import from AnkiPro_ and follow the instructions.

 ### Known Issues